 The Canon EOS-1D Mark III and the Olympus OM-D E-M5 Mark II are two digital cameras that were revealed to the public, respectively, in February 2007 and February 2015.
 The 1D Mark III is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark III) and a Four Thirds (E-M5 II) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark III vs Olympus E-M5 II

 An illustration of the physical size and weight of the Canon 1D Mark III and the Olympus E-M5 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The E-M5 II can be obtained in two different colors (black, silver), while the 1D Mark III is only available in black.